 Overall: El Cazador De La Bruja is a flawed show which has a lot of wasted potential.
 If just a few things were tweaked, it could have been markedly improved, but as it stands it is simply disappointing.
 With that said, the show isn't all bad.
 Parts of it are decent, and there were a few aspects of it that were great, the sound in particular.

-Plot/Story: 5.5/10 Overall, the story in El Cazador De La Bruja isn't terrible.
+Plot/Story: Overall, the story in El Cazador De La Bruja isn't terrible.
 If the setting had been slightly altered and the inconsistencies had been removed, then it would have been an interesting and original story with good pacing and a nice dash of conspiracy elements.
-As it stands, things like Ellis' bounty are severe detriments, and so overall I could only call this story "average."
-(This rating does not reflect the individual stories.)
+As it stands, things like Ellis' bounty are severe detriments, and so overall I could only call this story "average.

-Characters: 3.5/10 The characters in El Cazador De La Bruja are one of the weakest things about it; some are inconsistent, others we simply don't care about, and almost all of them need to have their past explored more fully.
-While the interactions between the two leads are good (which is where the ".5" comes from), the character themselves are weak and uninteresting.
+Characters: The characters in El Cazador De La Bruja are one of the weakest things about it; some are inconsistent, others we simply don't care about, and almost all of them need to have their past explored more fully.
+While the interactions between the two leads are good, the character themselves are weak and uninteresting.
 Bad creation decisions and poor support from the story itself are the main culprits behind the disappointing characters.

-Animation: 2/10 The animation, in contrast to the art, has no real redeeming qualities.
+Animation: The animation, in contrast to the art, has no real redeeming qualities.
 Cumbersome movement and unnatural motions are both standard hallmarks of this show.
-If you're looking for eye candy, watch something else (like Mushishi or Break Blade).
+If you're looking for eye candy, watch something else (like Mushishi).

 Any suggestions/requests for my next reviews?
 Post a comment!